Mrekyle/ci-project-5/README.md

 - Digital Marketing: Utilize social media, SEO, and online advertising to reach and engage the target audience.
 - Partnerships: Collaborate with local food bloggers and community organizations.
 - Customer Loyalty Programs: Reward loyal customers with discounts, exclusive deals, and eventually referral programs.
+- Use a monthly news letter to showcase certain products and new features to the targeted users.

 ### Operation Plan: